Recently, I have started to use parts of my SmartHome to the Zigbee standard.

 sudo nano /etc/systemd/system/zigbee2mqtt.service

-Then paste the text below and save the file with the keyboard shortcuts CTRL-X, Y and Enter.
+Then insert the text below and save the file using the shortcut keys CTRL-X, Y and Enter.

 [Unit] Description=zigbee2mqtt After=network.target [Service] ExecStart=/usr/bin/npm start WorkingDirectory=/opt/zigbee2mqtt StandardOutput=inherit # Or use StandardOutput=null if you don't want Zigbee2MQTT messages filling syslog, for more options see systemd.exec(5) StandardError=inherit Restart=always User=pi [Install] WantedBy=multi-user.target